stubbsbr/cadence-privacy/index.md

 ## Data Export

-You can export all your data as a CSV file from within the app's settings.
-This allows you to backup your data or use it in other applications.
+Data export functionality is coming soon in a future update.
+For now, all data remains stored locally on your device.

 ## Data Deletion

 To delete all your data:

-1. Use the "Reset Challenge" feature in the app settings, OR
-2. Delete the app from your device
+1. Delete the app from your device

 When you delete the app, all locally stored data is permanently removed.

+**Note:** Challenge reset functionality is coming soon, which will allow you to reset your challenge without deleting the app.

 ## Children's Privacy